8 Things the Best Instructional Coaches Do, According to Teachers

 Relationships between teachers and instructional coaches can sometimes be tricky to manage.
 When the relationship goes south, teachers can feel picked on or even spied upon—and coaches unheard or underutilized.
 Recently, educator Crystal M. Watson asked her Twitter followers about the best things their instructional coaches do, and we thought the responses were worth sharing.

 Wondering “what the heck is an instructional coach?”
 You’re not alone!
 Many of the respondents to Watson’s thread said that they don’t have the role in their districts and aren’t familiar with it.
 Instructional coaches are subject matter experts who pair with teachers to help them develop their skills, set goals, and deepen strategies.
-For example, a reading coach might work with you on your small group teaching on everything from setting up the groups to identifying benchmarks to planning activities for the groups you are not working with one-on-one.
-At their best, instructional coaches help you to be your best for yourself and your students.
-Read on to see what teachers say great instructional coaches do:
+For example, a reading coach might work with you on your small-group teaching on everything from setting up the groups to identifying benchmarks to planning activities for the groups you are not working with one-on-one.
+At their best, instructional coaches help you be your best for yourself and your students.
+Read on to see what teachers say great instructional coaches do.

-1. They co-teach
+1. They co-teach.

 It’s a dream when instructional coaches actually serve as a co-teacher, assisting with lesson planning and differentiated instruction.

-2. They cover classes so teachers can regroup
+2. They cover classes so teachers can regroup.

-3. They plan collaboratively
+3. They don’t judge.

 ADVERTISEMENT

-Great instructional coaches realize when teachers need to hear feedback—and when they don’t.
+Great instructional coaches realize when teachers need to hear feedback and when they don’t.
 None of us can handle an avalanche of ways we can improve—it’s best to tackle one or two things at a time.

 How great would it be to observe other classrooms with your team so you can compare notes and ideas you want to try?